 Stress is detrimental to both physical and mental health and it’s important to make changes before becoming overwhelmed.

 Recognize signs of stress: irritability, sleep issues and forgetfulness

 Identify what triggers your stress: the inability to say no, family disagreements, fear of the unknown

 Determine activities that can help reduce your stress: exercise, journaling, having a set time each week to have lunch with a friend, meditation or prayer

 Take action: by identifying points of stress and what you have control over, it’s easier to determine what changes can be made to daily routines in order to help alleviate the stress

 Ask for and Accept Help

 Do you have friends or relatives who have asked if they can help, but you’ve felt hesitant to accept their offers?
 Asking for and accepting help is not a weakness, and welcoming an extra set of hands can have a significant impact on your wellbeing.

-Another way family caregivers can alleviate stress and take much deserved time to care for themselves, is by partnering with a trusted home care agency like Visiting Care Giving Services.
+Another way family caregivers can alleviate stress and take much deserved time to care for themselves, is by partnering with a trusted home care agency like Visiting Care Giving Services. providers of senior services in St. Charles, MO, and the surrounding areas.
 Let our compassionate care team design a customized plan of care, as unique as your loved one.
 We can help with:

 Personal care needs such as bathing, grooming and dressing